ucsc/site-giving/source/_posts/2019-12-12-critical-support.md

 ---
 id: 4058
-title: Critical support
+title: "Critical support"
-subtitle: A gift from Andrew Baird, a former student of pioneering History of Consciousness Professor Hayden White, has endowed an annual lecture honoring White and his work
+subtitle: "A gift from Andrew Baird, a former student of pioneering History of Consciousness Professor Hayden White, has endowed an annual lecture honoring White and his work"
 date: 2019-12-12
 layout: post
 author: